hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Sendgrid

-As in the mailgun, sendgrid is also an email delivery service.
+Similar to mailgun, sendgrid is also an email delivery service.
 You need to have a sendgrid account before you can send an email through this method.
 For sending a notification through sendgrid all you need to set is the API_KEY and recipient email addresses.

 ```json
 {